 My iPhone has such apps as Pooh’s Birthday Surprise and Peter Pan, along with coloring pages for my little one to enjoy as well.

-2. Hidden Mickeys
+2. Look for Hidden Mickeys

 Mickey is ALL OVER the Disney parks.
 In fact, there’s a whole guidebook devoted to finding them in obscure places.